Fallas in Valencia, and Our ‘Falla’ About It

 So why fire?
 The Fallas festival has always been about celebrating the spirit of impermanence in this life and that nothing lasts.
 Along this theme, it is also to welcome the coming of spring and rejuvenation of the community.
 So even though these Fallas are worked on all year long, are incredible works of art and collaboration of creative talent, and investment of large amounts of money, they too will still not last.

-Talk about being committed to way of thinking, huh!?!
+Talk about being committed to a way of thinking, huh!?!
 When we think of it, it fits with what is very characteristic of the Spanish culture and people – taking their time, savoring life, and enjoying today.
-Because the believe that nothing lasts and that the important things in life are family, being happy, and relishing in the beauty and even the failures all around us, because that is life and we get to be here experiencing it.
+Because they believe that nothing lasts and that the important things in life are family, being happy, and relishing in the beauty and even the failures all around us, because that is life and we get to be here experiencing it.
 No wonder we feel so at home in the Valencian Community of Spain!

 Fallas in Valencia is a UNESCO Designation

 This kind of designation gives great support to the Valencian Community in preserving this festival as their heritage and tradition.
-How far back this festival goes is still in question – some say it originates all the way back to the Medieval Ages, yet the practices most similar to today can be traced back to the 20th century.
+How far back this festival goes is still in question – some say it originates all the way back to the Medieval Ages, yet the practices most similar to today can be traced back to the 18th and 20th century.

 During the Spanish Civil War, the festival was strongly censored by the government and country’s dictator Francisco Franco, and could not be as satirical.
-Once the government did return to a Democracy, the figurines have been even more brazen and obscene satirical scenes.
+Once the government did return to a Democracy, the figurines have been even more brazen and obscene in their satirical scenes.
 They’re downright clever and hilarious.
 It’s truly fantastic.

 Why We Love the Fallas in Valencia